 The findings are shown in Figure 30.
 Pupils who reported not being a cyber bully had higher school experience scores than those pupils who reported ever or frequent cyberbullying.
+Showing poorer school experiences for those bullying others online.

 Figure 30 School experience in relation to cyberbullying others